REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Design Methodology

 \section{Design Methodology}

 Our proposed architecture is based on a design methodology.
-A designer following this methodology will: \begin{enumerate} \item Provide a coarse-resolution description of the robot's domain in action language $AL_d$ together with the description of the initial state. \item Provide the necessary domain-specific information for, and construct and examine correctness of, the fine-resolution refinement of the coarse-resolution description. \item Provide domain-specific information and randomize the fine-resolution description of the domain to capture the non-determinism in action execution. \item Run experiments and collect statistics to compute probabilities of the outcomes of actions and the reliability of observations. \item Provide these components, together with any desired goal, to a reasoning system that directs the robot towards achieving this goal. \end{enumerate} The reasoning system implements an action loop that can be viewed as an interplay between a logician and statistician (Section~\ref{sec:intro} and Section~\ref{sec:arch-overall}).
+A designer following this methodology will: \begin{enumerate} \item Provide a coarse-resolution description of the robot's domain in action language $\mathcal{AL}_d$ together with the description of the initial state.

+\item Provide the necessary domain-specific information for, and construct and examine correctness of, the fine-resolution refinement of the coarse-resolution description.

+\item Provide domain-specific information and randomize the fine-resolution description of the domain to capture the non-determinism in action execution.

+\item Run experiments and collect statistics to compute probabilities of the outcomes of actions and the reliability of observations.

+\item Provide these components, together with any desired goal, to a reasoning system that directs the robot towards achieving this goal. \end{enumerate} The reasoning system implements an action loop that can be viewed as an interplay between a logician and statistician (Section~\ref{sec:intro} and Section~\ref{sec:arch-overall}).
 In this paper, the reasoning system uses ASP-based non-monotonic logical reasoning, POMDP-based probabilistic reasoning, models and descriptions constructed during the design phase, and records of action execution and observations obtained from the robot.
 The following sections describe components of the architecture, design methodology steps, and the reasoning system.
-We first define some basic notions, specifically action description and domain history, which are needed to build mathematical domain models.
+We first define some basic notions, specifically action description and domain history, which are needed to build mathematical models of the domain.